 This book has the word ‘fuck’ in the title and its author has the word ‘cunt’ in her pen name.
 Still with me?

+Its a series of snapshots of her life from early childhood to the present day and its settings include her family home, student accommodation, cafes, bars, offices, busses and tube trains.
 It has a supporting cast of family, boyfriends and work colleagues and its written in an engaging and at times conspiratorial tone that draws us in as if we were sitting across the table from her in a cafe or sharing the commute to work.

 Where it differs from the legions of other comentators on everyday life is in the fact that situations of wince making awkwardness are conveyed matter of factly alongside white hot fury at everyday acts of betrayal and dishonesty.
 Here you will find the deepest loathing and the darkest thoughts but also heart warming kindness and unblinking loyalty.
 Then there is the author's highly developed sense of right and wrong combined with her complex moral flexibility.